ArgoHA/Pytorch-training-pipeline/README.md

 export - after training is done, you can get weights in other formats

-cnn_visualize - creates a heatmap visualisation based on last conv layer gradients
+cnn_visualize - creates a heatmap visualisation based on last conv layer gradients (gradcam)

 ### Created output